vincentminutella/kubernetes-install-aws-linux-ami/README.md

 ## Instructions:
   1) Run the Terraform from the root Terraform directory
-  2) Use ssh via the deployed keys to access your instance shells
+  2) Use ssh via your administrated keys to access your instance shells
   3) Run the install-k8s.sh script from the root directory of each machine or as described